Imonda/lore/README.md

 Lore is a private memory for your AI conversations.

-Import your ChatGPT, Claude, Gemini, and Le Chat history, search everything instantly, and never lose context again.
+Import your AI conversations (ChatGPT, Claude, Gemini, Le Chat), search everything instantly, and never lose context again.

 Your data stays fully private — encrypted in your browser before it ever reaches the server.